oscardias/showthatyouhelp/README.md

 ===============

 Source code for showthatyouhelp.com, made open source on March 2nd 2014. showthatyouhelp.com is a social network for sustainability and green topics in general.
+If you want to try the application, visit [showthatyouhelp.com](showthatyouhelp.com) and sign up.

 Technologies
 ------------